ALegitCookie/cs2-dedicatedserver-awp_arena/README.md

 This is a drop-in AWP Arena Gamemode setup for Counter Strike 2 Dedicated Servers

 WARNING: ONLY DO THIS ON A SERVER USED SPECIFICALLY FOR AWP ARENA ONLY!
-Putting these files on your server will overwrite gamemode configs, which can do unwanted things if you host multiple gamemodes on one server.
+Putting these files on an existing server will overwrite gamemode configs, which can do unwanted things if you host multiple gamemodes on one server.
 If you are using this, I recommend following the instructions and doing this on a fresh server ONLY, and understand that this server will ONLY be used for the AWP Arena gamemode.

+What this will do:
+-Restrict all weapons except for Awp and Knife.
+-Removes the buy menu
+-Change movement variables to a more CS:Source type feel.
+-Put a easy-to-configure server.cfg.
+All you have to do is change the rcon password, server name, and GSLT.
+-Make the timer run for 60 minutes before switching to a new map (meant to be used with host_workshop_collection)

 # Installation

-# Creating a new server (for beginners)
+# Creating a new server (for beginners) (skip over this if you know how to make a CS2 Server)
 First, We are going to make a fresh install of Counter Strike 2 Dedicated Server.
 If you know how to do so, go ahead and do it now.

 If you are a beginner who does not know how to make a CS2 server, no worries.
 I'm going to show you a super easy way to create and manage a CS2 server (on windows).
 If you are on linux, please find an installation tutorial elsewhere.